yuriyward/fix-grammar/AI.md

   │ ├─ ipc-manager.ts # IPC client manager for renderer process
   │ ├─ langs.ts # Supported language definitions
   │ ├─ language.ts # Language type definition
-  │ ├─ routes.ts # TanStack Router configuration
+  │ ├─ routes.ts # TanStack Router configuration Uses hash history to support multiple Electron windows with independent routes.
+Each window can load with a different hash (e.g., #/popup, #/settings) and the router will initialize to that route automatically.
+Memory history would force all windows to start at the same initial route.
   │ └─ tailwind.ts # Tailwind CSS class merging utility
   └─ app.tsx # React application root and mounting
 routes/ # 3 files